kyritzb/lp-template/README.md

 - Make sure Node.js is installed (check Step 1 above)
 - Try closing and reopening your terminal, then run the command again

+**✅ Success Criteria - You're ready to continue when:**
+- The `npm install` command finished without errors
+- You see a message like "added XXX packages" or "audited XXX packages"
+- Your command prompt is back (you can type a new command)
+- A `node_modules` folder appears in your project sidebar (this might be hidden by default)

 ### Step 4: Get Your Supabase Keys

 **What are these keys?** These are like passwords that let your website communicate securely with Supabase.
 You need two values: